 - 1 avocado , diced

 - Juice of 1 lime

-- Add beans, drained tomatoes, chili powder, paprika, salt, and pepper and cook for about 5 minutes.
-If you need more liquid, add some of the reserved tomato juice.
+Add beans, tomatoes, chili powder, paprika, salt, and pepper and cook for about 5 minutes.
+If you need more liquid, you can add some veggie broth or water.

 You may also enjoy...